Negin Khpalwak

 Negin Khpalwak (born in 1997 in Kunar, Afghanistan) is a female conductor leading the Zohra - the first all-female orchestra in Afghanistan from Afghanistan National Institute for Music.
-On February, 2017, the orchestra played at the World Economic Forum in Davos, Switzerland.
+In February 2017, the orchestra played at the World Economic Forum in Davos, Switzerland.

 Early life

 Born in Kunar, a province in northeastern Afghanistan, the young girl Negin Khpalwak showed strong passion for music.
 However, during the Taliban rule in Afghanistan, playing music was totally banned.
 Even later when the rule collapsed, many Muslims are conservative towards music, especially women playing music.

 Being a girl in a Pashtun family, she could never share her passion with her family.
 Her first steps with music were in secret until she finally revealed it to her father.
 Not like other members in her family, he was supportive.